Siirry sisältöön

 Valvira registers all persons granted professional practice rights in the Terhikki-register and also maintains information on all registered nurses.
 A person practicing as a healthcare professional in Finland without a license may be sentenced to a fine or imprisonment.

 In addition, all medical or health care professionals working in Finland must be able to speak well enough either Finnish or Swedish.
 See information on Finnish and Swedish language courses for adults.
 There are also some videos available to practice and to familiarize yourself with the Finnish language.
+Language boost website offers various advice and materials related to learning Finnish and Swedish.

 National legislation closely regulates the education and professional practice of health care personnel.
 Nursing training in Finland is also based on the European Union’s Directive 2005/36/EC,amended by Directive 2013/55/EU.
 Therefore, the requirements in Finland are similar to those elsewhere in the European Union and other collaborating European countries.
 See the national competence requirements and contents for general nurse education.
 See also how to study as a nurse in Finland and the career possibilities available.
 Check out as well some facts and figures on nurses in Finland.